-- (1) In order to minimize the impact on agricultural lands, the: - (a) siting of Solar Energy Systems, Commercial/Industrial should take place on lands considered to be poor agricultural land with a Canada Land Inventory (CLI) soil classification of 4 through 7. - (b) use of native prairie grassland, and high-quality agricultural soils with a Canada Land Inventory (CLI) soils classification of 1 through 3, shall be prohibited.
+- (1) In order to minimize the impact on agricultural lands, for Solar Energy Systems, Commercial/Industrial, the: - (a) Siting of Solar Energy Systems, Commercial/Industrial should take place on lands considered to be poor agricultural land with a Canada Land Inventory (CLI) soil classification of 4 through 7. - (b) Use of native prairie grassland, and high-quality agricultural soils with a Canada Land Inventory (CLI) soils classification of 1 through 3, shall be prohibited.
 These lands are defined on the attached map noted as "Schedule A". - (c) Topsoil must remain on the property it originated on and may be stockpiled but must be managed in a way that it can be utilized for reclamation.
 Stockpiles are to be kept under suitable weed free vegetative cover (minimum 80%) to prevent soil erosion.
 The vegetative cover must be established immediately upon completion of stockpiling and maintained for the life of the stockpile.